vtman/PerFSeeB/README.md

 <tt>checkSeed128.exe 15 3 10110001</tt>

-For the output we get the matrix and information about seed's validity.
+For the output, we get the matrix and information about the seed's validity.
 If the seed is not valid we also get a list of columns when the requirements are not met.
-For example, we get columns 4, 8, 10 and the matrix (extra separator | is added for convinience).
+For example, we get columns 4, 8, 10 and the matrix (extra separator | is added for convenience).

 <table>
   <tr><th><tt>101|1000|10|000000</tt></th></tr>